chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/README.md

 >

 >[!NOTE]
->If you do not already see this in your config.plist, you need to add this.
-If you made your own EFI from scratch using the latest version of OpenCore and if you followed the Dortania guide, this entry should have already been included by default with `Enabled` = `False`.
+>If you do not already see this in your config.plist, then you need to add this.
+If you made your own EFI from scratch using the latest version of OpenCore and followed the Dortania guide, then this entry should have already been included by default with `Enabled` = `False`.
 It is ALWAYS highly recommended to make your own EFIs from scratch and to follow the [Dortania guide](https://dortania.github.io/OpenCore-Install-Guide/)!

-### Configuring Partial-SIP:
+### Configuring Partial SIP:
-OCLP (OpenCore Legacy Patcher) requires a minimum of Partial-SIP (System Integrity Protection) in order to perform root patching, which we have to do in order to have working Wi-Fi again.
+OCLP (OpenCore Legacy Patcher) requires a minimum of Partial SIP (System Integrity Protection) in order to perform root patching, which we have to do in order to have working Wi-Fi again.
 You can disable SIP entirely, but for security reasons and for application support reasons I do NOT recommend fully disabling SIP.

 - Navigate to `NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> csr-active-config`.
 - Change the Data value of csr-active-config to `03080000` which sets SIP to Partial.